MatthisVanHoecke2/bachelor-proof-of-concept/machine-learning-api/README.md

 ## Setup
 Before starting the API, we need to install all the required packages.
 To do this, first we need to install Python.<br>
-Navigate to [Python](https://www.python.org/downloads/) and click download, then run the installer and wait for it to finish.
+Navigate to [Python](https://www.python.org/downloads/) and click `Download`, then run the installer and wait for it to finish.

 Once Python has been installed, make sure you run the following command from the same directory as this document:

     pip install -r requirements.txt

-While that is running, we can install the **Ollama** server to communicate with a Large Language Model.
-Navigate to [Ollama](https://ollama.com/) and click download, then run the installer and wait for the installation to finish.
+While that is running, we can install the **Ollama** server to communicate with a Large Language Model.<br>
+Navigate to [Ollama](https://ollama.com/) and click `Download`, then run the installer and wait for the installation to finish.

 ## Running
-Before we can run our application, we first need to start ollama, if it has not started automatically.
+Before we can run our application, we first need to start ollama.

 To run Ollama, you have two options:
 - Run with the .exe file